 The weather is getting colder and our daily activities are changing.
 This is the same for animals, and mostly for birds.
 Winter is coming day by day and this climate change is obviously affecting bird activities.
 You have the perfect chance now to join the winter birding festivals at Cornell Lab of Ornithology to watch the bird activities in winter!

 Not everyone thinks that the most satisfying time of the year, to go out for a ride in nature with the purpose of watching birds are the freezing winter months.
-However, you can turn this disadvantage into a great opportunity to observe different bird species easier than at summer season and other season-specific, temporary visitors, while absorbing intense oxygen.
+However, you can turn this disadvantage into a great opportunity to observe different bird species easier than in the summer season and other season-specific, temporary visitors, while absorbing intense oxygen.

 Go backpacking with your binoculars, long-range super-telephoto zoom lensed camera, or video recorder to live this experiment at least once in your life and discover those cute new visitors and their species-specific behaviors!

 You might also like this: How to keep cats out of plants or pots

 And here are 6 tips to ease things by planning them for you while watching birds in the wintertime and make it more enjoyable.

 Prepare a top watchlist of specific winter bird species

 Planning is important.
 Winter birding will be way more abundant if you make a good plan and make a major list of species to watch.
 Google it, or find a guidebook to detect every single bird species residing in your area or the ones which are seasonal visitors, and take detailed notes on how they look like and where they appear.

 For more detailed and professional information you can visit eBird and/or similar resources to find out winter-specific species residing in your territory.
 The reason for this is, there might be some missing species in the field guide that temporarily turn up in your area for unusual reasons.

 Basically, this study will take some time to conclude but you will be more capable of identifying different species, where and when to expect them, and if they are residents or temporary visitors…

 Keep a decent distance and don’t disturb birds